ghsaboias/energy/docs/ENERGY_DASHBOARD_DECISIONS.md

 **Decision**: Client-side with embedded JSON and source attribution
 **Implementation**:

-- Monthly data embedded in script.js
+- Monthly data embedded in modular data.js
 - Source attribution for every data point
 - Real-time calculations for percentages and changes
 - Efficient data structure for country/period lookup